UK Property group Assura names new finance head

-(Reuters) - Assura Plc (AGRP.L), an investor and developer of primary care properties, named Jayne Cottam as chief financial officer, filling a position that fell vacant earlier this year after then finance chief Jonathan Murphy became CEO.
+Aug 4 (Reuters) - Assura Plc, an investor and developer of primary care properties, named Jayne Cottam as chief financial officer, filling a position that fell vacant earlier this year after then finance chief Jonathan Murphy became CEO.

 Cottam currently heads the operational finance team at one of the UK's largest private national housing developers and would join before October-end, the group, which develops and manages primary care medical centres across the UK, said.

-Cottam was also previously director of finance for the continental division of scrap metal company European Metal Recycling Ltd.

-"(Cottam's) financial expertise will prove extremely valuable as we continue to deliver shareholder value and pursue our strategy of investing to support the UK's primary healthcare infrastructure," Murphy said in a statement.

-Property investors have grown more interested in buying care properties since Britain voted to leave the EU, favouring their long leases and steady tenants over retail and offices which have been hit by uncertainty.
+Property investors have grown more interested in buying care homes since Britain voted to leave the European Union, favouring their long leases and steady tenants over retail and offices which have been hit by uncertainty.

 Assura, which reported a rise in profit in the last financial year, raised 164 million pounds via a placing in June to help fund acquisition and development pipeline.